nicholatian/saturn/README.md

 Saturn is Free Software.
 That means you can distribute, modify, and use it in any way you please, without restriction.
 To be specific, Saturn is released under the __Apache License 2.0__.

+## Building titles with Saturn

+We have some notes regarding the usage of this engine to build titles for the GBA.
+We ask that you read over them to ensure that you enjoy a seamless development experience with our work.

+- While the majority of the engine is kept in C++ namespaces to prevent naming collisions, this is not always possible as some of the code must be written in assembly where namespaces do not exist.
+To alleviate this issue, we have reserved all symbols beginning with `_sat__` for internal use by the engine, and ask that you do not create functions bearing this prefix for safety’s sake.
+This is in addition to ISO C’s reservation of symbols starting with an underscore followed by a capital letter, and ISO C++’s reservation of symbols starting with a double underscore.